 - The right to request custody or visitation; and

-- The responsibility to pay child support and possibly for child care and healthcare.
+- The responsibility to pay child support and possibly for childcare and healthcare.

 When you involve an Orange County paternity lawyer at Moshtael Family Law, you will get a complete education on your rights and responsibilities, and the steps that need to be taken in your paternity action.
-Our goal is effective and affordable legal counsel, and we provide this based off 135 years of combined family law experience.
+Our goal is effective and affordable legal counsel, and we provide this based on 135 years of combined family law experience.

 Why Is Paternity Important & When Is It Necessary?